All Episodes

 I stand for the principle that they do not.

-I stand for the constitutional separation of powers, and it's really going to be important, Sean, uh, for the future, uh, that the Supreme Court say that I was right and they shouldn't have done what they did to me.
+And it's really going to be important, Sean, for the future that the Supreme Court say that I was right and they shouldn't have done what they did to me.

-He's a he's a he's an Obama appointee.
+He's an Obama appointee.

-So, but look, if it John, at the end of the day, I have no regrets about what I did.
+So, but look, if it, John, at the end of the day, I have no regrets about what I did.

-It was the right thing to do, and if it turns out to be the landmark constitutional case that sets the law on the doctrine of executive privilege and constitutional separation of powers, uh, it'll be worth it, and even if I lose, look, this is what we do.
+And if it turns out to be the landmark constitutional case that sets the law on the doctrine of executive privilege and constitutional separation of powers, it'll be worth it.

-We stand up for principle.
+We stand up for principal.

-All right, quick break more with our friend Peter Navarro, former director of U.S. Office of of Trade and Manufacturing.
+All right, quick break more with our friend Peter Navarro, former director of U.S. Office of Trade and Manufacturing.

 His new book is out.

-It's called The New MAGA Deal, the unofficial deplorables guide to Donald Trump's 2024 policy platform.
+It's called The New MAGA Deal, The Unofficial Deplorables Guide to Donald Trump's 2024 Policy Platform.

-I'm Mary Catherine Hammond.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.